 The next night, while smoking marijuana, Alice and Bill discuss their unfulfilled temptations.
 Bill is not jealous of other men's attraction to Alice, believing women to be naturally faithful.
 Alice admits to fantasizing about a naval officer she met on vacation and considering leaving Bill and Helena.
 Bill is disturbed before being called to a patient's house.
 The patient's daughter, Marion, tries to seduce Bill, but he resists.

 After leaving Marion's, Bill meets a prostitute named Domino.
 When Alice calls, Bill backs out and pays Domino anyway after only kissing her.
 He then meets Nick at a jazz club.
 Nick describes a masked orgy in a mansion outside New York City, at which he will play piano blindfolded, and gives Bill the password to enter the party.
 Bill goes to a costume store owned by a patient of his to buy an outfit to fit in at the masked orgy.
-Finding the costume store now owned by a man named Milich, he offers money to rent a costume, where he and Milich find Milich's young daughter with two men.
+Finding the costume store now owned by a man named Milich, he offers money to rent a costume, where he and Milich find Milich's young daughter engaged in sexual activity with two older men.
+Milich locks the men in a room and threatens to call the police and ushers Bill away from the scene.

 Bill goes to the mansion and gives the password, discovering a sexual ritual in progress.
 A masked woman warns him he is in danger.
 He is brought before the master of ceremonies, who demands to know a second password for the house, revealing that the password Bill has is only to enter the grounds.
 Bill removes his mask at the demand of the master of ceremonies, but the woman who warned him intervenes.
 She insists on redeeming him, at a personal cost.
 Bill is let off with a warning to keep quiet.

 Bill comes home feeling guilty and confused, only to find Alice laughing in her sleep.
 He wakes her up, and she tearfully tells him about a dream where she was having sex with the naval officer and many other men, and laughing at the idea of Bill watching.
 The next day, Bill goes to Nick's hotel, but the desk clerk tells him that Nick left with two dangerous-looking men.
-Bill returns the costume but realizes he has misplaced the mask and learns that Milich has sold his teenage daughter into sex slavery.
+Bill returns the costume but realizes he has misplaced the mask and learns that Milich has accepted profiting from his teenage daughter as a prostitute.
 Milich implies that Bill can pay to have sex with his daughter if he likes.

 In the afternoon, consumed by thoughts of his wife's infidelity, Bill leaves work early and returns to the site of the orgy.
 At the front gate, he is handed an envelope with a warning to stay away.
 That evening, Bill tries to call Marion but hangs up when her fiancé answers.
 He decides to go to Domino's apartment to consummate their affair but is met by her roommate, Sally.
 Although there is sexual tension between them, Sally informs Bill that Domino has just received news that she is HIV-positive.